EthanNaitwe/SchoolReportMaster/replit.md

 ## Overview

 This is a full-stack TypeScript application built for managing academic report cards.
 The system allows users to upload Excel files containing student grade data, validate the data, approve uploads through an admin workflow, and generate PDF report cards.
-The application features a modern React frontend with a Node.js/Express backend, using PostgreSQL for data persistence.
+The application features a modern React frontend with a Node.js/Express backend, using Google Sheets as the primary database with in-memory storage fallback.

 ## Recent Changes

 **July 19, 2025**
 - ✓ Successfully completed migration from Replit Agent to Replit environment
-- ✓ Configured Google Sheets as primary storage with PostgreSQL and in-memory fallbacks
+- ✓ Configured Google Sheets as primary storage with in-memory fallback only
-- ✓ Updated storage initialization priority: Google Sheets → PostgreSQL → In-Memory
+- ✓ Completely removed PostgreSQL dependencies and references (DATABASE_URL no longer needed)
 - ✓ Successfully connected to "Tamayuz Junior School" spreadsheet
 - ✓ All database schemas automatically created in Google Sheets format
 - ✓ Maintained robust security practices with proper client/server separation